 Emergency advice.

-How is the quality of the Assistance Dogs at Irish Guide Dogs for the Blind regulated?
+How is the quality of the Assistance Dogs at Irish Guide Dogs regulated?

 What is the estimated annual cost of having an Assistance Dog?